Waste Management & Tanker Services

 Chambers, septic tanks and cesspits

-Our expert teams remove silt, sludge and liquid waste from vessels, chambers, manholes, soakaways, septic tanks and cesspits using vacuumation.
-The sewage waste is then taken to a registered disposal site.
-And, because home owners have a legal requirement to show that the waste has been disposed of correctly, Lanes provides all the documentation you need.
+Our expert teams remove silt, sludge and liquid waste from vessels, chambers, manholes, soakaways, septic tanks and cesspits by vacuumation, before taking it to a registered disposal site.
+And, as property owners are legally required to show that waste has been disposed of correctly, Lanes provides all the documentation you need.

 Hazardous waste removal

-When you need to get rid of hazardous waste, Lanes’ fleet of 150+ jet vac tanker units are at your disposal.
-We prefer to use Jetvac units rather than straight vacuumation tankers when the silt levels may be high: the jetting action creates a vortex in the silt and allows it to be vacuumed from the chamber more easily.
+When you have to get rid of hazardous waste, we have a fleet of 170+ jet vac tanker units at your disposal.
+We choose to use Jetvac units rather than straight vacuumation tankers when the silt levels may be high because the jetting action creates a vortex in the silt, allowing it to be vacuumed from the chamber more easily.

 Swimming pool filters

-If swimming pool filtration systems are not maintained, the filter beds/filters may become really heavy, and the silt content solidify.
-Manual removal may then be necessary, although Lanes has successfully used powerful water jets to liquefy the silt, before vacuuming it out.
+Swimming pool filtration systems should be maintained to stop the filter beds/filters becoming heavy, and the silt content solidifying.
+In extreme cases, manual removal may be necessary, but our water jets are generally powerful enough to liquefy the silt before it is vacuumed out.

-Fire water lagoons tend to be in remote areas where access to a supply may be a problem if there was a fire.
-Fed by surface water run off, they are susceptible to silt build up which must be removed regularly so that the water will not block fire appliance pumps in an emergency.
-With the focus on Sustainable Drainage Systems (SuDS) legislation, we may see more of these being created.
+Fire water lagoons are deliberately created in remote areas where access to water may be a problem in case of fire.
+Fed by surface water run off, they are susceptible to silt build up which should be removed regularly to prevent it from blocking fire appliance pumps in an emergency.
+With increasing focus on Sustainable Drainage Systems (SuDS) legislation, we are likely to see more of these.

 Petrol Station interceptors